Mechanical keyboards are the holy grail when it comes to keyboards.

 Final Thoughts On Are Mechanical Keyboards Better For Coding

-So there you have it.
+There you have it.
 While a mechanical keyboard won’t make you a better coder, it can improve your overall coding experience.
+Are mechanical keyboards better for coding?
+In my opinion they are.

-A keyboard is one of the most important tools you have.
+A keyboard is one of the most important tools you have has a coder.
 Having a long-lasting, reliable quality keyboard that can offer feedback when you type just makes sense, and having the ability to change the switches and the keycaps is just the cherry on top of the cake.